ismarslomic/google-assistant-broadcast/README.md

 - **docker** - you need to have Docker installed on your machine, read [Get Docker](https://docs.docker.com/get-docker/) for more information.
-- **Google OAuth 2.0 Client ID** - in order to authenticate yourself and get access to your Google Assistant
+- **Google OAuth 2.0 Client ID** and **Access Keys** - in order to authenticate yourself and get access to your Google Assistant
-- **Access Keys** - in order to authorise your self and give consent to the Google Assistant Services to access your data
+  - You can find help and more information at [ismarslomic/google-assistant-oauth](https://github.com/ismarslomic/google-assistant-oauth)

 ### Alt 1: Run docker container with `docker-compose`